top of page

 Some communication struggles may manifest as speaking in a monotone voice, echolalia (repeating words without understanding their meaning), difficulty understanding simple questions, or inappropriate social approaches.

-Some individuals may not learn they are autistic until these traits significantly impact key areas of their lives, such as work or school
+Some individuals may not learn they are autistic until these traits significantly impact key areas of their lives, such as work or school—another example of late-diagnosed autism.

 Given the wide variance in how traits present, treatment should be tailored to the individual.